 The mothers milk is very rich containing over 20% fat.
 In contrast human milk only contains about 4% fat.
 However, bears do not suffer from hardening of the arteries or gallstone.
 Conditions which result from high levels of cholesterol in humans.
 The bear's liver secretes a substance that dissolves gallstones in humans without surgery.

-the remainder of hibernation period, the cubs will develop rapidly
+During the remainder of hibernation period, the cubs will develop

-on this rich diet and weigh on average of 50-60 pounds when the
+rapidly on this rich diet and weigh on average of 50-60 pounds

 The cubs will normally stay with the mother for the first two and a half to 3 years.
 The cubs are generally weaned between July and September of their first year.
 The entire family group; mother and cubs will den together for the next two winters.